anujnm/for2please/dev/wp-content/plugins/wp-stripe/readme.txt

 == Changelog ==

+= 1.5 =

+* Tested for latest versions of WordPress & Stripe
+* Various security fixes/enhancements
+* Fixed UI bugs within WP-Admin
+* Update to latest version of Stripe PHP library
+* Updated ReadMe

+= 1.4.7 =

+* Added admin option for other currencies supported by Stripe
+* Fixed issue with commas in amount (e.g. $1,000)

 = 1.4.6 =

 * Added Actions & Filters (for successful/failed charges and form output).
-Will allow you toa add functions such as confirmation e-mails.
+Will allow you to add functions such as confirmation e-mails.
 * Fixed bug with comments/widget
 * Updated Stripe PHP